GP-S/n8n-openaijs-module/README.md

 * **Script** – A text area where you can write asynchronous JavaScript.
 You have access to the following variables:
   * `openai` – An instance of the OpenAI SDK initialised with your API key.
   * `input` – The input items array returned by `this.getInputData()`.
+  * `item` – In per-item mode, the current item being processed.
   * `require` – Node.js `require()` function to import additional packages installed in the environment.

 The value you `return` from your script becomes the node’s output.
 It should be structured as an array of items compatible with n8n’s data format (`INodeExecutionData[]`), or any structure accepted by `this.prepareOutputData()`.